uincore/lane-finder/README.md

 Now I decided not to pick up static destination points for perspective transformation, because it will produce deformed image.
 Equal scaling along axes will give me opportunity of visual validation of top-down view.
 That also should simplify measurement of lane curvature, distances and car position angles.

-The algorithm program uses for producing size of equally scaled along (x, y) axis top-down view image is built with help of refinement known as [**visual ray method**](https://www.handprint.com/HP/WCL/perspect2.html).
+The program uses special algorithm for identifying shape of equally scaled along (x, y) axis top-down view image.
+The algorithm is built with help of refinement known as [**visual ray method**](https://www.handprint.com/HP/WCL/perspect2.html).

 |![alt text][img_visual_ray_method]|
 |:---:|